SAP-samples/btp-secure-development/exercises/ex2/README.md

 ```
 - ✅ Result:
   - All malicious payloads fail to return unintended data or alter query behavior.
-  - The application either returns no results, confirming comprehensive protection.
+  - The application returns no results, confirming comprehensive protection.

 ### 📌 Verification Summary
 The remediation successfully addresses the SQL Injection vulnerability by: